 Podia’s email billing is based on the number of active subscribers in your account.
+As long as your active subscriber count stays within your included email limit or subscriber tier, you can send unlimited emails to that audience.

 You can check all of our Podia Email plans on our pricing page.